gregstula/operating-systems/hw4/README.md

-#Apologies for the Delay#
-I needed an extra day.

 # Makefile #
 I included a makefile for you convenience.
-Simply running make should build both.
+Simply running make should build the program.